-Improvement of public processes (simplification) Comm itment Start and End Date (January 2020 - May 2021) Lead implementing agency Presidencia de la República del Ecuador Commitment description What problem does it address?
+Improvement of public processes (simplification) Comr Commitment Start and End Date (July 2020 - March 2022) Lead implementing agency Presidencia de la República del Ecuador Ministerio de Telecomunicaciones y de la Sociedad de la Información Commitment description What problem does it address?
 Currently, the processes that citizens must undergo for public administration involve elevated administrative burdens, times and costs that are excessive, which arise from inefficient and ineffective regulation processes, inadequate institutional structures that do not respond to the needs and expectations of citizens and that present weaknesses in information for monitoring.
 What is the commitment?
 Co-create and implement the Regulatory Improvement and Simplification of Processes Plan, as well as create citizen oversight for social control of implementation.
 How will it help in solving the problem?
 The performance of the Regulatory Improvement and Simplification of Processes Plan looks to foster quality regulations and align processes to the needs and expectations of citizens, as well as eliminate and simplify the requirements, improving and automating the processes, and reducing the response times for citizens.
 Additionally, it looks to strengthen the information regarding progress for regulatory simplification for monitoring.
 Likewise, it looks to create citizen oversight to improve services.
 Why is this commitment relevant to OGP values?
 Citizen participation: The commitment is focused on collaborative creation of the Regulatory Improvement and Simplification of Processes Plan so that the relevant citizens and stakeholders can define the priorities and standards for the projects to be developed.
 Also includes the creation of citizen oversight, which monitors and collaborates with the government for permanent improvements to processes.
-Relation to Agenda 2030 Objective 9: Industry, innovation and infrastructure Objective 10: Reduced inequalities Objective 16: Peace, justice and strong institutions Objective 17: Partnerships for the goals Additional information The commitment is associated with national and international planning instruments, such as the Agenda 2030, the Carta Iberoamericana de Calidad en la Gestión Pública (CLAD, 2008), the National Development Plan 2021-2017, and the National e-Governance Plan 2021-2018; and legislative instruments, such as the Constitución de la República, the Ley Orgánica para la Optimización y Eficiencia de Trámites Administrativos and its Regulation, the Ley Orgánica de Participación Ciudadana and the Executive Order No. 372 regarding Regulatory Improvements and the Simplification of Administration and Processes.
+Relation to Agenda 2030 Goal 9: Industry, innovation and infrastructure Goal 10: Reduced inequalities Goal 16: Peace, justice and strong institutions Goal 17: Partnerships for the goals Additional information The commitment is associated with national and international planning instruments, such as the Agenda 2030, the Carta Iberoamericana de Calidad en la Gestión Pública (CLAD, 2008), the National Development Plan 2017-2021, and the National e-Governance Plan 2018-2021; and legislative instruments, such as the Constitución de la República , the Ley Orgánica para la Optimización y Eficiencia de Trámites Administrativos and its Regulation , the Ley Orgánica de Participación Ciudadana and the Executive Decree 1204, which declares State Policy for Regulatory Improvement in order to ensure adequate government regulatory management.